Sam Smyth: Michael McDowell and Centre for Public Inquiry leak

-On 13 December 2005, using Dáil privilege, Michael McDowell claimed that Frank Connolly, an investigative journalist and a brother of one of the 'Colombia Three', had travelled to Colombia under a false passport.
+On 13 December 2005, using Dáil privilege, Michael McDowell claimed that Frank Connolly, a journalist and a brother of one of the 'Colombia Three', had travelled to Colombia under a false passport.
 McDowell subsequently leaked the alleged faked passport application to a friend, the journalist Sam Smyth of the Irish Independent.
 McDowell was widely accused of abusing his power as Minister for Justice for political purposes, and prejudicing any potential police investigation.
 Although Connolly denied McDowell's accusations, the controversy led to Irish American private donor Chuck Feeney withdrawing funding from the Centre for Public Inquiry, an investigative organisation which had published two reports embarrassing the government, of which Frank Connolly was the director, after McDowell met with him.

 Lowry v.
 Sam Smyth

 In 2010, Lowry launched a defamation lawsuit against Irish Independent journalist Sam Smyth, over an article Smyth had written regarding the Moriarty Tribunal, as well as comments Smyth had made on a TV3 show describing Lowry as having been "caught with his hand in the till."
-Smyth defended the defamation claim, stating he had "did not call Michael Lowry TD a thief, but did believe he was a liar and a tax cheat".
+Smyth defended the defamation claim, stating he "did not call Michael Lowry TD a thief, but did believe he was a liar and a tax cheat".
 Lowry's defamation lawsuit was thrown out in the Circuit court, and again on appeal to the High Court.
 High Court Justice Nicholas Kearns noted that Lowry "did not dispute that he engaged in tax fraud", and ordered Lowry to pay Smyth's legal costs.